nhsconnect/CareConnectAPI/pages/explore/api_foundation_conformance.md

 ---
-title: Conformance | Conformance
+title: Foundation | Conformance
 keywords: foundations, fhir
 tags: [foundations,rest,fhir,use_case,development]
 sidebar: accessrecord_rest_sidebar
-permalink: restfulapis_conformance_conformance.html
+permalink: api_foundation_conformance.html
 summary: A conformance statement is a set of capabilities of a FHIR Server that may be used as a statement of actual server functionality or a statement of required or desired server implementation.
 ---